 A conference room at Roane State’s Morgan County campus has been named in honor of James Frank Wilson and Patricia Wilson for their support of the community college, including more than $250,000 in scholarships for students.
-From left: Roane State Foundation board member Pamela Rudnitzki, James Frank Wilson, who is also a foundation board member; Patricia Ann Wilson, foundation board member Linda Brown, and Dr. Chris Whaley, president of Roane State Community College.
+From left: Roane State Foundation staff member Pamela Rudnitzki, Foundation board member James Frank Wilson, Patricia Ann Wilson, Foundation staff member Linda Brown, and Dr. Chris Whaley, president of Roane State Community College.

 Nov.
 20, 2019

 A couple that has supported Roane State’s Morgan County campus since it opened its doors in 2008 was honored for ongoing support of the community college during a ceremony where the conference room was named in their honor.

 That room just off the building’s main lobby is now the James Frank and Patricia Ann Wilson Conference Room.
 The Tennessee Board of Regents recently gave its approval to the move.

 “You are changing lives and giving students a chance at a brighter future,” Roane State Community College President Chris Whaley told them.
 “Thank you for the difference you are still making.”

 The Wilsons have donated more than $250,000 for scholarships for Roane State students through the Roane State Foundation.
 After a lifetime of making a living, Wilson said he and his wife are now making a difference through their giving to Roane State students.

 “We believe our contributions to Roane State students give us the greatest return from our giving and create the greatest benefit to others.
 We’ve done this without any hesitation and without being asked,” said James Frank Wilson.
 “The students here are wonderful.
 They just need some help.”
 In 2017, he helped spearhead the successful launch of a fundraising drive for scholarships for Roane State students attending the Morgan County campus.